 Angel Tree Program – Each year during the Christmas season, families and individuals purchase Christmas gifts of clothing, shoes, toys, personal items and other gifts for needy children and elderly.
 Local businesses and churches provide Angel Tree sites.

 Tools For Schools Program – Children receive such essentials as clothes, shoes, notebooks and backpacks to help them prepare for school in the fall.
+We want to thank, Middleburg Bank.
+Chick-fil-A, and The Catoctin School of Music for serving as collection/drop off points for the community in August 2016.

 Community Care – Volunteers make or purchase small gifts and deliver them to local elderly people in need of love, attention and companionship.